 - Regular Decision: February 15

 Lake Forest College employs a holistic process to determine an applicant’s admission and future success as a Forester.
-Here is a link to a document that explains our application-reading process (pdf).
 We try to objectively assess the following points:

 • Academic program

 • Senior curriculum